 magento/magento-composer-installer—it is disabled.

 Therefore, when upgrading to a new Cloud version or adding, removing, or changing any packages that rely on file marshaling, you must:

-The new version of the base packages are marshaled out into the Cloud project root directory, which means files are added, removed, and changed.
+The new version of the base packages are marshalled out into the Cloud project root directory, which means files are added, removed, and changed.

-File marshaling works on your local system but not on the Cloud server.
+File marshalling works on your local system but not on the Cloud server.

 - Add and commit these updated files to your Cloud Git repository.

-- Push the changes to your Cloud Development (Integration) environment.
+- Push the changes to your Cloud Integration environment.

 This makes sure that base files are placed in the correct location and are under source control.
 If you notice any problems after deploying an updated version of Magento, one of the first things to check should be whether all of the base package files were added to source control.